• Follow Us

 The word “Druk” means Thunder Dragon and symbolically refers to Bhutan whereas “Gyel” indicates victory.
 The Dzong was built perched on top of a hill, it can be entered only from one side and this is protected by three tall towers.
 A unique turreted passageway designed to ensure water supplies in times of war connects the fortress to the far riverbank.
 The Drukgyel Dzong was laid to waste by fire in 1954 and is in ruins now.
 Still, the erstwhile glory of the fort can easily be imagined once you are there.

 Planning a tour to Paro in Bhutan?
 Our team of experts can provide you with the necessary support in terms of information and services.
-Please fill out the form below with your requirements about travel to Bhutan and our experts would soon get back to you.
+Please fill out the form below with your requirements about travel to Bhutan and our experts will soon get back to you.